Sorry! (game): Classic cards and function

 The modern deck contains 45 cards: there are five 1 cards as well as four each of the other cards (Sorry!, 2, 3, 4, 5, 7, 8, 10, 11 and 12).
 The 6s or 9s are omitted to avoid confusion with each other.
 The first edition of the game had 44 cards (four of each) and the extra 1 card was soon introduced as an option for quicker play.
-A 1996 board from Waddingtons had 5 of each card.
+A 1996 board from Waddingtons had five of each card.

 Cards are annotated with the following actions:

 Strategy

 The 7 can be split; it is often possible to do so such that one of the pieces ends up on a slide, thus increasing the value of this card.
 It also provides an additional opportunity for pawns to get Home, so long as there's another pawn on the board to use up the remaining spaces.

 All other things being equal, moves that cause a pawn to end up in front of an opponent's start square are poor choices, due to the high number of cards that allow that opponent to enter.
 Some feel that leaving a pawn on one's own square just outside "Start" (also known as the "Dot") is a poor position to be in since new pawns are blocked from entering play.

 There are numerous strategies and tactics employed by skilled players.
-One such strategy is to leave the last pawn in the "Start" square and move the other pawns around the board while waiting for a "Sorry" card.
+One such strategy is to leave the last pawn in the "Start" square and move the other pawns around the board while waiting for a Sorry! card.

-Due to the 11 (switching places), 4 (moving backwards, as noted above), and "Sorry" (allowing the player to send virtually any pawn back to its start) cards, the lead in the game can change dramatically in a short amount of time; players are very rarely so far behind as to be completely out of the game.
-This should be considered when playing a "Sorry" or an 11.
+Due to the 11 (switching places), 4 (moving backwards, as noted above), and Sorry! (allowing the player to send virtually any pawn back to its start) cards, the lead in the game can change dramatically in a short amount of time; players are very rarely so far behind as to be completely out of the game.
+This should be considered when playing a Sorry! or an 11.

-Leaving one of your pawns near your start space will allow give you the advantage to move backwards and make it into your safety zone or close enough without having to go all around the board.
+Leaving one of your pawns near your start space will allow you to move backwards and make it into your safety zone or close enough without having to go all around the board.

 Slowing the game down is a risky yet effective move when given the opportunity.
 Essentially, when a player has the chance to switch with or hit the apparent leader, even though the move will not be to the player's immediate advancement around the board, the move should be made to keep the leader out of "Safety" and more importantly, out of "Home".